pace-neutrons/pace-developers/documentation/adr/0011-use-mex-for-pyHorace-python-calls.md

 which satisfies the standard Python-Matlab interface.
 However, this also means that a Python wrapper and changes to the Matlab code is needed for this method to work.

+These changes to the Matlab code may be quite extensive, especially in the two specific use cases where we need Matlab to call Python: that of `multifit` and the SpinW-Brille interface.